 Did you do the homework?

 Pay attention to that last example we saw and you may already figured out what this is all about.
-In English, when we ask questions, we must start the sentences with a verb.
-But we like to keep it simple – the Portuguese language structure is the same for statements and questions.
+In English, when we ask questions, we have to start the sentences with a verb.
+But we like to keep it simple – the Portuguese language structure is the same for statements as for questions.
 How can we tell questions and statements apart, then?
 Well, by the intonation, of course.
 It’s all about the way you say it.
 Here are some examples:

 Vocês vão na RioLIVE! de hoje? É no Pão de Açúcar.

 Are you going to RioLIVE! today?
 It’s at the Sugarloaf Mountain.